Dementia & Alzheimer's

 You've noticed these changes, but you can almost imagine that nothing has changed.
 You can ignore the moments of confusion, the outbursts of anger, or the bizarre requests.
 There are still moments of genuine connection and joy.
 These moments are what you want more of.
 Through art therapy, we can work together to find ways to connect with your loved one, and to improve their quality of life.

 The journey to being a caretaker for somebody experiencing dementia or Alzheimer's is complex and multifaceted.
-Loss is felt and so many arenas: loss of a loved one as a person you knew, loss of the relationship, of expectations and dreams for the future...
-It is difficult to grieve for the person you love when it can be difficult to recognize them some days.
+Loss is felt in so many arenas: loss of a loved one as a person you knew, of the relationship, of expectations and dreams for the future...
+It is difficult to grieve for the person you love when it can be difficult to recognize them some days and try and manage your own life.

 I recognize that caring for a family member or loved one takes a village.
 Sometimes, you have to create the village yourself.
 I am here to help you build a strong, healthy support system for yourself and your loved one and to improve your relationship with yourself.
 I can provide an opportunity to let go, connect, and engage in ways that don't even require verbal communication.